How to Fix Invalid Syntax Error in Python

 Keyword Misusage

 Misusing keywords in the source code also throws the SyntaxError.
 One such case is using a break keyword outside the loop.
-Here is an example of when the SyntaxError exception is thrown when keyword misusage happens.

 Code